 Monterey Bay Whale Watching

 We walked down to Fisherman’s Wharf after filling up on ‘the best breakfast in town’ at Monterey Café and headed for the unimposing, brown, wooden hut belonging to Monterey Bay Whale Watch.
 Although you can reserve places they won’t confirm or allow you to pay until they are sure that conditions are good enough to go out on the water.
-The day dawned clear and blue with calm, sparkling sea.
+We went on our whale watching trip in mid-September and the day dawned clear and blue with calm, sparkling sea.
 Perfect whale watching weather.
 We waited eagerly to board Seawolf, one of the company’s two boats.

 We chug out of the harbour passing sea lions basking near the harbour wall, cute sea otters clinging to each other in the kelp beds and low-flying pelicans skimming the water.

 Where to stay in Monterey Bay – check accommodation rates and availability